 PFC Charles Elbert Everett was born on April 1, 1915, in Johnstown, Pennsylvania, to Clifford E. Everett and Laura E. Stowell-Everett.
-In 1920, his sister and he were living in Cleveland, Ohio, where his mother was working as a housekeeper at a fraternity house at Case Western University.
+In 1920, his sister, his mother, and he were living in Cleveland, Ohio, where his mother was working as a housekeeper at a fraternity house at Case Western University.
 The family next resided in Willoughby, Ohio, where his father was a car salesman.
 His father passed away during the 1930s and Charles went out on his own and moved to 22 Center Street, Willoughby Lake, Ohio.
-He registered to for the draft on October 16, 1940, and named his mother as his contact person.
-On February 5, 1941, Charles was inducted into the U.S. Army at Fort Hayes, in Columbus, Ohio, after receiving his draft notice.
-He was sent to Fort Knox, Kentucky, for basic training.
-It was at that time that he was assigned to C Company, 192nd Tank Battalion.
-The tank company had been an Ohio National Guard Tank Company from Port Clinton.

 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.